Mikes351/MyFirstTest/README.md

 # MyFirstTest
 Trying out the functions;
-opened new branch to be able to edit readme.md
+### opened new branch to be able to edit readme.md
+Add comment before committing edits